The Two Thought Processes When Using Emotional Intelligence

 Autopilot vs Intentional Thinking

 Autopilot thinking is an emotional response.
 It’s quick, intuitive, and based on instinct.
-What it doesn’t need is effort on your part.
+What it doesn’t need is effort on your part, as it’s become a habit.

 The majority of the reactions are the right decisions, while it’s also prone to making systematic blunders.